 I'm a mom of 10 kids, so I know how helpful it is to have an extra set of eyes to help protect kids from cyberbullying, block them from inappropriate content, and manage screen time.
-Here are six apps I've found that work well while still letting them enjoy texting, social media, and gaming within healthy boundaries.
+Here are seven apps I've found that work well while still letting them enjoy texting, social media, and gaming within healthy boundaries.
 My personal favorite is Mobicip because I can lock my kids' phones from my own, plus monitor and control what they do during screen time.

 - Best Overall: Mobicip

 - Block Cyberbullying: Surfie

 - Best for Social Media Monitoring: Kaspersky Safe Kids